 Physical activity helps prevent incontinence

 Physical activity helps prevent constipation by stimulating muscular activity of the bowel (peristalsis).
-Exercise also helps to maintain a healthy body weight, reducing pressure on the pelvic floor, which is the sling of muscle directly responsible for bladder and bowel control.
+Exercise also helps to maintain a healthy body weight, which reduces pressure on the pelvic floor – the sling of muscle directly responsible for bladder and bowel control.

 Suggestions for physical activity include: